 Even with access to knifemakers all around the world, physical hands-on experience is still one of the best teachers.
 Luckily there are more knifemakers around these days, so traveling halfway across the country, may not be necessary.
 Joining a local knifemaking club is a great way of meeting other makers, networking, and learning technical skills.

 My experience has taught me that there’s nothing like digging in and getting started.
 I have some strong opinions about how a new knifemaker should get started.
 I recommend the ﬁrst knives be made with simple and even makeshift tools.
 That’s the kind of thing that lets you ease into knifemaking without spending a lot of money.

-The art and science of making knives is one of man’s oldest crafts.
-Anyone with a few shop tools, the skills to use them, desire and time can create their own knife.
+The art and science of making knives are one of man’s oldest crafts.
+Anyone with a few shop tools, the skills to use them, desire, and time can create their own knife.
 Knives can be made from “scratch” using a metal blank for the blade and wood or other materials for the handle.
 Knives can also be made from purchased kits.
 “Made from scratch” knife blades are made by one of two methods: stock removal (filing and grinding); or forging, also called “bladesmithing.”

 Stock removal is the easiest to do in a hobby shop and can be done with a few hand and power tools.
 Forging requires much more experience and tools.

-Below are some recommended knifemaking books for those wanting learn more or even have literature to hand when working on new projects.
+Below are some recommended knifemaking books for those wanting to learn more or even have literature to hand when working on new projects.

 - Simple Knifemaking: A Beginner’s Guide To Building Knives With Basic Tools